SegaraRai/fraci/README.md

   tasksFraci, // Fraci instance
   tasks, // Table
   tasks.fi, // Fractional index column
+  { userId: tasks.userId }, // Group (columns that uniquely identify the group)
-  { id: tasks.id }, // Cursor (columns that uniquely identify the row within a group) { userId: tasks.userId } // Cursor (grouped by column for safe operations) );
+  { id: tasks.id } // Cursor (columns that uniquely identify the row within a group) );

 // Define a helper function to check for index conflicts (may vary by database)